greg-js/arch-wiki-md-repo/wiki/_content/english/Dm-crypt-Encrypting an entire system.md

 ```

+If using BIOS instead of UEFI, a separate and unencrypted /boot is not absolutely necessary. `/boot` can reside on the encrypted `/`.
+However, in that case [GRUB](/index.php/GRUB "GRUB") must be used as the bootloader because (at this time) only GRUB can load modules necessary to decrypt `/boot` (e.g., crypto.mod, cryptodisk.mod and luks.mod) [[1]](http://www.pavelkogan.com/2014/05/23/luks-full-disk-encryption/).

 ### Preparing the disk

 **Note:** It is not possible to use btrfs partitioning as described in [Btrfs#Partitioning](/index.php/Btrfs#Partitioning "Btrfs") when using LUKS.
 Traditional partitioning must be used, even if it is just to create one partition.

 Prior to creating any partitions, you should inform yourself about the importance and methods to securely erase the disk, described in [Dm-crypt/Drive preparation](/index.php/Dm-crypt/Drive_preparation "Dm-crypt/Drive preparation").
-If you are using [UEFI](/index.php/UEFI "UEFI") create an [EFI System Partition (ESP)](/index.php/Unified_Extensible_Firmware_Interface#EFI_System_Partition "Unified Extensible Firmware Interface") with an appropriate size.
+If you are using [UEFI](/index.php/UEFI "UEFI") create an [EFI System Partition](/index.php/EFI_System_Partition "EFI System Partition") with an appropriate size.
 It will later be mounted at `/boot/efi`.
 If you are going to create an encrypted swap partition, create the partition for it, but do **not** mark it as swap, since plain *dm-crypt* will be used with the partition.

 Create the needed partitions, at least one for `/` (e.g. `/dev/sda*X*`).
 See [Partitioning](/index.php/Partitioning "Partitioning").